-Welcome to the Bergelson lab
+Welcome to Bergelson Lab!

 We study the ecology and evolution of plant–pathogen interactions, focusing primarily on Arabidopsis thaliana and the bacteria that reside within it.
 Our approach is interdisciplinary; we draw upon tools from molecular genetics, molecular evolution, computation, field biology, chemistry, and population genetics to understand how ecological interactions shape evolutionary dynamics.
 The lab typically contains a mixture of graduate students, postdoctoral fellows, and undergraduate students who enjoy working with diverse collaborators from around the world.
-Many of our field experiments are performed locally, at our new field station in Michigan, or abroad, at sites in Sweden and France.
+Many of our field experiments are performed locally, at our field station in Michigan, or abroad, at sites in Sweden and France.